The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 If financing your properties is a concern of yours, utilizing a revolving line of credit can help.
 A revolving line of credit gives you the freedom of drawing upon a pool of funds as frequently as you need.

 You can draw on business credit lines or cards at any time, whether for a down payment, to buy a property outright, or for repair costs.
-You pay interest on your current balance any given month, and repay it at your own pace.
+You also pay interest on your current balance any given month, and repay it at your own pace.
 It makes for the ultimate flexible financing.

 While credit cards do charge a cash advance fee to pull out cash directly, you can get around this using tools like Plastiq.